steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 |OnValue|4|

 5. Now, edit the 'M_FX Type Dist' and 'M_FX Type Time' templates.
-4. Set the OnValue of the the subsequent effects as follows.
+4. Set the OnValue of the the subsequent effects as follows:

 |Template|Property|Value|
 |:-|:-|:-|